ISAITB/docs-tdl/source/testcase/index.rst

     lastModified, no, A string acting as an indication of the last modification time for the test case. documentation, no, Rich text content that provides further information on the current test case.

-.. index:: documentation (test case)
+.. index:: documentation (Test case)
+.. index:: import (Test case documentation)
+.. index:: from (Test case documentation)
+.. index:: encoding (Test case documentation)

 The ``documentation`` element complements the test case's ``description`` by allowing the author to include extended rich text documentation as HTML.
 The structure of this element is as follows: